 - Pharmacopeia: American spelling

-Remember that, a detailed written study of a single specialized subject is called monograph.
+Remember that, a detailed written study of a single specialized subject is called a monograph.
 A monograph contains but not limited to the name of the ingredient, the definition, preparation, storage, packaging, and labeling requirements; and the specifications.
 The specification contains a series of tests, procedures for the tests, and acceptance criteria.
-A list of pharmacopoeia are given below:
+Here is a list of pharmacopoeia:

-Monographs for drug substances, compounded preparations, and dosage forms are presented in the USP.
-Monographs for dietary supplements and ingredients present in a distinct section of the USP.
-Monographs for Excipients are in the NF.
+The USP provides monographs for drug substances, compounded preparations, and dosage forms are presented in the USP.
+Monographs for dietary supplements and ingredients are presented in a distinct section of the USP.
+The USP-NF contains excipient monographs.

 Its INN system symbol is BP.
 Since 1864, BP has been supplying official standards for medicines.
-It was consist of two sections.
+It consisted of two sections.

 - Part I: – Materia Medica

 In 1953, the eighth edition of BP was published.
 In this edition, titles of drugs and preparations were in English in lieu of Latin and metric systems.
 Annually BP has been published.
 In BP 2007 monographs have been presented for material specifically used in the preparation of Traditional Chinese medicines.